Let the Sun Shine In

 As New Shelter's Stains notes, most new houses are built in subdivisions, and developers seek to build cheap houses in “tried-and-true designs that customers like.”
 Which means that if you want a tight solar house you have to find somebody to build one for you.

 The housing market is both intensely speculative and intensely cautious.
 Houses cost a lot of money to build and buy.
 The housing stock turns over much more slowly than the national auto fleet, and because of the cost of houses, people are much less willing to experiment with new models.
 (I only half-believe this, actually.
 Until the recent slump, most of the people I know traded in their houses more often than they traded in their cars.)
 Money lenders are only as brave (or as intelligent) as the public whose collective whims establish housing values, which adds more weight against innovation.
 Plastic fake shutters will make a banker’s breast glow with the warmth of a dozen foreclosures.
-But ask him for money to build even a modestly innovative energy system (say, a double-stud wall which is so efficient that you can use a Crock-Pot as a heating source) into your house and he’ll exude coldness like an R-9 wall in January.
+But ask him for money to build into your house even a modestly innovative energy system (say, a double-stud wall which is so efficient that you can use a Crock-Pot as a heating source) and he’ll exude coldness like an R-9 wall in January.

 Solar has also suffered—as have Christianity and jogging—from the excesses of zealots.
 To the experts, passive systems such as the one on our new house are, well, boring.
 They crave excitement, and often achieve it at the expense of marketability.
 Last year Springfield’s City Water, Light and Power Department held a design competition for architects.
 CWLP asked them to demise a passive solar demonstration house, which the utility would build and monitor for performance.
 The winner was the firm of Ferry & Henderson, which submitted an impressive 1,605-square foot house which used greenhouses, thermal chimneys, “cool tubes,” and other elements to reduce annual heating costs to an estimated $40.
 But the house would have cost $82,000 (not counting the lot) or about $50 per square foot, compared to the $40 per square foot we spent on our much more modest house.
-At 19 percent interest, that extra construction cost can eat up a lot of energy savings, and last week the city decided to shelve the project, saying that increased costs had stretched the pay-back period unaffordably long.
+At 19 percent interest, that extra construction cost can eat up a lot of energy savings, and last week the city decided to shelve the project, saying that increased costs had made the pay-back period unaffordably long.

 Solar needn’t be so expensive.
 Our house is less elegantly conceived and less striking in appearance, and its energy consumption for heating per square foot will almost certainly be higher than Ferry & Henderson’s.
 But the ratio of efficiency cost to energy saved will be much more attractive.
 I hope someone can afford to build that house someday soon; in fact, I wouldn’t mind being able to build it myself.
 But before it can find its customers, energy conservation must be affordable.
 To a family strapped by bills, it doesn’t matter much whether they are overpaying the bank or the gas company.